chef-boneyard/chef-fundamentals/slides/resources-in-depth/01_slide.md

 Students should be logged into the provided remote target instance rather than their local workstation. `shef` should be started as a privileged user (e.g., `sudo shef`).

+.notes Shef in Windows powershell or cmd.exe, backspace doesn't behave precisely as expected.

 # Shef